pjstadig/tim-clojure-1.0-snapshot/README.markdown

 Does it work?
 =============
 I have done limited testing with all of the important features of Clojure including agents, atoms, refs, transactions, def'ing vars and functions, etc.  I have also run the clojure.contrib.test-clojure suite successfully.
 None of these tests are exhaustive, so there may still be some unexplored corners.

 According to my testing, everything is functional in a shared context, but there is still one outstanding issue and a workaround.
 At the moment is the root bindings for \*in\*, \*out\* and \*err\* cannot be shared, but there is no way to mark the root binding (just for those Vars) as transient.
-The workaround for the moment is to just leave the root bindings nil and bind the values manually in a custom REPL (hence the "tc-repl.clj" file).
+The workaround for the moment is to just leave the root bindings nil and bind the values manually in a custom REPL (hence the "tc-repl.clj" file in the example application).

 What is left do to?
 ===================